-4. The Static Acoustic Agent
+5. The Static Acoustic Agent

-The acoustic agent is composed of a microphone array (shown in Fig. 3), a DSP board for acoustic acquisition and processing and a host PC.
+The acoustic agent is composed of a microphone array (shown in Fig. 2), a DSP board for acoustic acquisition and processing and a host PC.
 The different tasks performed by the acoustic agent are discussed in details in the following.

-4.1.
+5.1.
 Circular microphone array based localization

-Microphone array technologies are commonly used for performing acoustic localization, both in 2D and in 3D.
-Several techniques can be adopted .
-One class of algorithms can be derived directly from antenna array theory.
-They are well suited for narrow-band signals.
-Another class of algorithms, well suited for wide band signals, is based on the Generalized Cross Correlation.
-A 2D acoustic localization algorithm suited for wide band signals and circular arrays are presented.
-Circular arrays allow for omnidirectional localization around the acoustic agent.
-We use only 2D localization, which provides enough information to plan the movements of the robots.
-In this work a circular array has been considered, which has a 30 cm diameter and 32 microphones equally spaced on its circumference.
+Microphone array technologies are commonly used for performing acoustic localization, both in 2D and in 3D, and several techniques can be adopted 16.
+One class of algorithms can be derived directly from antenna array theory and are well suited for narrow-band signals.
+Another class of algorithms, well suited for wide band signals, are based on the Generalized Cross Correlation.

+A 2D acoustic localization algorithm suited for wide band signals and circular arrays is presented.
+Circular arrays allow an omnidirectional localization around the acoustic agent.
+Only 2D localization is considered, which provides enough information to plan the movements of the robots.

+In this work a circular array has been considered, which has a 30 cm diameter and 32 microphones equally spaced on the circumference.
 Out of the 32 microphones, the 16 microphones directed towards the acoustic source are selected on the basis of energetic considerations.

 The localization of the source is determined from the knowledge of the time delay between microphone pairs.
 The estimation of the localization from the time delay is obviously a non linear problem.
 However, by introducing some approximations it is possible to derive simple geometrical methods to solve this problem.

 • Estimation of the time delay.
-Popular approaches for the estimation of the time delay of arrival of an acoustic signal to a couple of microphones are based on the maximization of the cross-correlation between a couple of signals $s_i(t)$ and $s_j(t)$ received by microphones i and j: $R{ik}(\tau) = E\{s_i(t)s_k(t+\tau)\}$ .
-In fact, assuming that a reasonable model for the signal received by microphone i is $s_i(t) = \alpha_i r(t - \tau_i) + n_i(t)$ , where $\tau_i$ is the time of flight from the source r(t) to the microphone i and $\alpha_i$ is the propagation lossy factor, the cross-correlation becomes where $R{rr}$ is the autocorrelation of the acoustic source r(t).
+Popular approaches for the estimation of the time delay of arrival of an acoustic signal to a couple of microphones are based on the maximization of the cross-correlation between a couple of signals $s_i(t)$ and $s_j(t)$ received by microphones i and j: $R{ik}(\tau) = E\{s_i(t)s_k(t+\tau)\}$.
+In fact, assuming that a reasonable model for the signal received by microphone i is $s_i(t) = \alpha_i r(t-\tau_i) + n_i(t)$, where τ_i is the time of flight from the source r(t) to the microphone i and α_i is the propagation lossy factor, the cross-correlation becomes where R{rr} is the autocorrelation of the acoustic source r(t).
 Sharp crosscorrelation peaks can be obtained by filtering in the spectral domain.
-More precisely, a spectral weighting filter $\psi(f)^{-14}$ can be introduced to whiten the input signal:
+More precisely, a spectral weighting filter $\psi(f)$? can be introduced to whiten the input signal: